JO3L-ort/IoT-Smarthome-Defense---WAF-Implementation-Project/README.md

 3. **The Value of Offensive Knowledge:**
     Simulating the attack first (Red Teaming) was crucial to understanding exactly *what* needed to be protected.
 You cannot effectively defend what you do 		 not know how to break.

+## ⚠️ Legal Disclaimer
+**FOR EDUCATIONAL PURPOSES ONLY.**

+The attacks, tools, and techniques demonstrated in this project were performed in a controlled, isolated lab environment created specifically for this research.
+* **Target:** Localhost/Virtual Machine owned by the author.
+* **Intent:** To analyze vulnerabilities and implement defensive measures (Blue Team focus).

+The author is not responsible for any misuse of the information provided.
+All activities comply with ethical hacking guidelines and standard legal frameworks.